toverainc/willow-docs/docs/index.md

 - Great far-field performance.
 We've tested wake and speech recognition from roughly 25 feet away in challenging environments with good results.
 - Great audio quality.
 Willow provides features such as automatic gain control, acoustic echo cancellation, noise suppression, blind source separation, etc.
 - Support for challenging Wi-Fi environments.
 Willow can (optionally) use audio compression to reduce airtime on 2.4 GHz Wi-Fi in cases where it's very busy.
 - LCD and touchscreen.
-The ESP32-S3-BOX has color LCD and capacitive multi-point touchscreen.
+The ESP32-S3-BOX-3 has a color LCD and capacitive multi-point touchscreen.
 We support them with an initial user interface.
 - Completely on device speech command recognition and support for our open source [Willow Inference Server](https://github.com/toverainc/willow-inference-server) (Tovera hosted best-effort WIS provided).
 Configure up to 400 commands completely on device or self-host our inference server to transcribe any speech!

 All with hardware you can order online today (Amazon, AliExpress, Adafruit, The Pi Hut, Mouser and many others) for around $50 USD.
 Add a USB-C power supply and go!